 You Want Cost Effective Vegetables in Your Garden

 We are not against growing expensive and exotic veggies at all, but it you want to increase your chances of seeing results on the very first try, while ensuring that the cost of investment is never too high, you may want to rely on the following veggies.
 Growing them is easy and they are the most likely vegetables to receive a price hike soon as well.
+But remember, you are not the only one who savors fresh vegetables – wildlife and critters do as well so be sure to protect your garden with a garden fence.

 - Tomatoes: The plants don’t need much space, they grow to fruition in 12 weeks, and produce every single day for six years straight